socrse/constitution/constitution.md

 * 19.2 Chairing of meetings

-    * 19.2.1 The charity trustees may appoint one of their number to chair their meetings and may at any time revoke such appointment.
+    * 19.2.1 The charity trustees may appoint one of their number as President to chair their meetings and may at any time revoke such appointment.
 If no-one has been so appointed, or if the person appointed is unwilling to preside or is not present within 15 minutes after the time of the meeting, the charity trustees present may appoint one of their number to chair that meeting.

 * 19.3 Procedure at meetings